mgaisd/SVJScouting_ntuplizer/README.md

 scram b
 ```

-# Running the ntuplizer from MiniAOD to NanoAOD-lik format
+# Running the ntuplizer from MiniAOD to NanoAOD-like format
 To run on Signal :

 ```